 Nani Desu Ka means “What is this?”
-It is correctly written as Nan Desu ka, while Nani Sore refers to the thing that belongs to you, or which you already have.
-Although Nani Sore is considered grammatically incorrect, The second one is thought to be incorrect, and the first one is written as Nan Desu ka, not Nani Desu Ka.
+It is correctly written as Nan Desu ka, while Nani Sore refers to the thing that belongs to you or that you already have.
+Although Nani Sore is grammatically incorrect, The second one is incorrect, and the first one is written as Nan Desu Ka, not Nani Desu Ka.

 Nan Desu Ka and Nani Sore are two phases of the Japanese language.
 They have unique usage in terms of grammar and fluency, but one is said to be correct and the other is incorrect.
 Nan Desu Ka is the correct way of saying “What is it?” and Nan Sore is considered informal and wrong.

-But we will take a deeper look at both these phrases and their correct meanings.
+But we will look deeper at both these phrases and their correct meanings.
 In this post, I will discuss the grammatically correct versions of both these phrases in detail.
 You will get all the information you need to be a beginner in the Japanese language.
 Just stay with me till the end.

 What does the phrase “nan desu ka” mean?